mercadopago/devsite-docs/guides/additional-content/homologator/homologator.en.md

 ![homologation-screen](/homologator/integration-quality-screen-es.png)

 1. **Score**: indicates how safe your application's configuration is and is in line with Mercado Pago's best integration practices.
-The minimum score to fullfill the requirements is 75.
-Either way, remember that as close as your score is to a 100, it would improve the user experience and your payment approval rates.
+The minimum score for your application to meet the requirements is 75, but **we recommend achieving 100 points to enhance the user experience and increase the payment approval rate**.
 2. **Payment ID** and **Last update**: `payment ID` on which the application quality score is based and date of last update of the application's quality score.
 3. **Pending improvements**: indicates which are the improvement opportunities identified in the process, and how to fix them.
 Click on them to see the details.